 Students should refer to https://changingmajors.asu.edu for information about how to change a major to this program.

-The Bachelor of Arts program in mathematics is an fantastic option for students interested in how math impacts the world around us.
-It is also a top option for international students looking for a general math background.
+The Bachelor of Arts program in mathematics is a fantastic option for students interested in where and how math fits on the broad spectrum of human endeavor.

-A Bachelor of Arts degree in mathematics can be the springboard for many different careers in fields such as:
+A Bachelor of Arts degree in mathematics can be the springboard for many different careers in fields such as business management, computer engineering, education, financial analysis, health care, law, medical science, teaching and technology.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: